jrswab/jrswab/README.md

 -->
 # Hello, I'm Jaron 👋

-I'm a full-time software engineer crafting opensource tools for developer productivity.
+I'm a software engineer crafting opensource tools for developer productivity.

 ## Currently, I'm working on:
 - [lsq](https://github.com/jrswab/lsq) - A blazing-fast CLI for Logseq to quickly create and edit journal entries and pages.